 Chrome and Promevo

-As a Google Premier Partner, Promevo takes a holistic approach to your Google life.
+As a Google Partner, Promevo takes a holistic approach to your Google life.
 From Chrome device solutions to Google Workspace management solutions—Promevo partners with you to ensure your success in your Google journey.

-You can shop Chrome devices on our online store or get in contact with one of our sales reps if you have more questions!
+You can shop Chrome devices on our online store or get in contact with one of our sales advisors if you have more questions!
 If you need additional support or training, we are here for you.
 All Promevo customers get free support from our Google certified specialists.
 You can search our Knowledge Base, talk to our support team, or even schedule free training.